Health and Safety during Covid-19 – Clients

 - Each client receiving a treatment will be required to bring their own face covering.
 Face coverings will not be required when being massaged face down or for facials.
 In the event that the client does not have a face covering, the therapist can supply one and be compensated by the client at a cost of £5 per mask and payable on the day or in advance of the booking.

-- Ensure social distancing compliant at all times.
+- Ensure social distancing compliance at all times.

-- The client to air the treatment room in advance of their glo therapist’s arrival.
-To air where possible naturally (open windows), use extractor fan, and not use air-conditioning units.
+- Ventilation should be used as a control measure to reduce the risk of aerosol transmission of COVID-19 in enclosed spaces.
+The client to ventilate the treatment room in advance of their glo therapist’s arrival.
+To ventilate where possible naturally (open windows) for the duration of treatment time, use extractor fan, and not use air-conditioning units.

 - That the room/s allocated for treatment/s is not a common area but a bedroom or equivalent.